EsaLaboratory/Datasets--Social-Benefits-and-Network-Costs-of-Heat-Pumps/README.md

 # Social-Benefits-and-Network-Costs-of-Heat-Pumps

-This repo contains the case study outputs for our paper "Evaluating the Social Benefits and Network Costs of Heat-Pumps as an Energy Crisis Intervention".
+This repo contains the case study outputs for our paper *"Evaluating the Social Benefits and Network Costs of Heat-Pumps as an Energy Crisis Intervention"*.

 All these results are stored in "all_paper_outputs.csv".